indico/indico/indico/htdocs/ihelp/html/_sources/UserGuide/Protection.txt

 etc) in Indico, one can set up three kinds of protection: modification control list, access control setup, and domain control.

 -
    The modification control list contains all the users or groups that can edit and modify an object.
 Therefore, people in this list will be the managers for the object and they can access all the pages related to it and the objects under it.
 -
-   Access control setup: by default, an object is public but we can make it private and add restrictions as shown in the section `Access Control Policy <#id1>`_.
+   Access control setup: by default, an object is inheriting but we can make it public or private and add restrictions as shown in the section `Access Control Policy <#id1>`_.
 -
    Domain control: one can protect an Indico object to be accessed only by users who are connected from some given IPs (see `Domain Control Policy <#id3>`_).